top of page

 Hey There

-You'd move mountains for your kid - but sometimes it just doesn't feel enough.
+You'd move mountains for your child - but sometimes it just doesn't feel enough.

-That bright, curious child that was so fun to be around when they were little?
+That bright, curious kid that was so fun to be around when they were little?

 Where did they go?

-Whatever they're doing - it's like the 'real kid' - the one you've always known - is hiding.
+Meanwhile the 'real kid', their best self, the one you've always known - is hiding.

 Sometimes they come back.
 A summer away from school - and there they are again.
 The delighted laugh.
 The big ideas.
 Energy to burn.
 And then September comes, and they fold themselves away again.